A Crash Course in eLearning Translation: Introduction and Benefits

 What is eLearning?

 As the name implies, eLearning is a form of teaching that utilizes online technologies to instruct people outside of a classroom setting.
+It can include videos, training documents, or the website where the course lives.

-You may think of it as an online classroom for schools and places of higher education.
+Think of it as an online classroom for schools and places of higher education.
 However, eLearning actually is utilized across many industries: education, manufacturing, associations, nonprofit organizations, the medical field, and more.
 Online courses make it easy to educate others, train a global workforce, and provide resources to people around the world.

 Benefits of eLearning